 In the context of a community of scholarship and faith, and anchored in a belief in the inherent dignity of each person, the students, faculty, staff and administration of Stonehill College maintain an uncompromising commitment to academic integrity.
 We promote a climate of intellectual and ethical integrity and vigorously uphold the fundamental values of honesty, trust, fairness, and responsibility while fostering an atmosphere of mutual respect within and beyond the classroom.
 Any violation of these basic values threatens the integrity of the educational process, the development of ideas, and the unrestricted exchange of knowledge.
 Therefore, we will not participate in or tolerate academic dishonesty.

-All students are aware of the Academic Integrity Policy
+All students know and adhere to the Academic Integrity Policy

 Violations of the Academic Integrity Policy include but are not limited to the following actions: